 Options are vital.
 Today’s talent has come to expect to be able to work anywhere, anytime: Flexibility is a potential bonus that can tip the scale toward saying yes to a job offer.
 This means offering people the choice to avoid freeways during peak hours or presenting them with a selection of curated workspaces that recognize their preferences, so they can concentrate in a quiet environment, hold meetings or brainstorm together over food and drink.
-Workplaces designed for immediate drop-in, comfort and Wi-Fi establish ease and flexibility for mobile workers, who use technology to work both in and outside the workplace.
-The number 1.87 billion people, or 42% of the workforce globally, in 2020.
+Workplaces designed for immediate drop-in, comfort and Wi-Fi establish ease and flexibility for mobile workers, who total 1.87 billion people, or 42% of the workforce globally in 2020.

 Playa District has partnered with Industrious to create a host of collaboration, conferencing and amenity experiences across the campus.
 Photo credit: Chris Ozer

 Proximity equals convenience, whether it’s child care, food or fitness.

 Child care is the top reason why employees miss work, are tardy, or work a shorter day, so it’s no wonder that on-site child care is growing in popularity.
 Amy Baker, a general manager at EQ Office’s U.S. Bank Centre in Seattle, appreciates the advantages of having her two children cared for at Pacific First Montessori, located on the ground floor of the building.
 “It's having the ability to go downstairs and see your child if you need to,” she says.
 “I can go nurse my 5-month-old, and I can visit my older daughter at lunch.”